 About the Photographer

-I currently released my 7th music album, "Dead Light" (Alien Guitar Abduction) and have been steadily working on new music videos for my songs that combine time lapse, still photography, and video.
-See my music videos at http://vimeo.com/stanrose I recently resigned from my day job, a forecaster for the National Weather Service for 14 years, and I am now a full-time artist and photographer.
+I currently released my 8th music album, "My Beliefs" (Alien Guitar Abduction) and have been steadily working on new music videos for my songs that combine time lapse, still photography, and video.
+See my music videos at http://vimeo.com/stanrose I resigned from my day job, a forecaster for the National Weather Service for 14 years, in 2016 and I am now a full-time artist and photographer living in Flagstaff, Arizona.

 1) I always leave a natural environment better than when I entered it.
 This means picking up at least one piece of trash (which, unfortunately is everywhere, even in wilderness areas) and practicing leave-no-trace principles.